-You'll need 3.5 cups of liquid for each batch of jelly you want to make.
-I had plenty!
+had plenty!
 You might want just enough for one batch or two.
 I

-ended up making two batches of jelly.
-For each batch of jelly use about 12 cobs and enough water to just cover.
-Remember the goal is 3.5 cups per batch.
+ended up making two batches of jelly here.
+For each batch of jelly, use about

-Process your corn cob jelly for the time listed below.
+Process your corn cob jelly; both 1/2 pints or pints need 10 minutes in a water bath canner.
 Be sure to adjust for your altitude!